jeremitu/DeviceInterface/examples/SmartScopeSave/README.md

 #### Notes

-  * Analog acquisition can also be done without a trigger using `--trigger-mode auto`.
-  * Digital acquisition always needs a trigger (without it it waits forever).
+  * Acquisition always needs a trigger.
+Without a trigger the scope waits forever.

-### Interactive mode
+### Interactive mode (not tested)

 In interactive mode the data is saved the program waits for intput and you can trigger some actions: